BSc, MA, PhD

-- Margaret Anstee Research Fellow
+- Margaret Anstee Centre Research Fellow (B)

-I am a research fellow at the Margaret Anstee Centre for Global Studies at Newnham College, having joined in October 2018.
-On a personal level, being part of a college with an inspiring legacy for women’s empowerment is a real honour.
+Dr Daniela Sanchez-Lopez is a research fellow at the Margaret Anstee Centre for Global Studies at Newnham College, having joined in October 2018.
+She says, “On a personal level, being part of a college with an inspiring legacy for women’s empowerment is a real honour.”

-My research focuses on the geopolitics of renewable energies and lithium in the South American salt flats of Bolivia, Argentina and Chile.
+Her research focuses on the geopolitics of renewable energies and lithium in the South American salt flats of Bolivia, Argentina and Chile.

-My current research agenda explores the factors shaping the governance of lithium in the Andean region, the role of China in accessing the lithium supply chain, and the new forms of dependency and neo-colonialism emerging globally, in response to the transition to low-carbon energy and the framework of the Sustainable Development Goals.
+Her current research agenda explores the factors shaping the governance of lithium in the Andean region, the role of China in accessing the lithium supply chain, and the new forms of dependency and neo-colonialism emerging globally, in response to the transition to low-carbon energy and the framework of the Sustainable Development Goals.